 Now that we have some mathematical scaffolding to work with, we can take a look at an example of a market instance.

-In this example, there are two requests T={t1,t2} and two nodes N={n1,n2}.
-The request t1 requires both nodes for valid execution, but the request t2 may be executed on either one.
+In this example, there are two requests and two nodes .
+The request requires both nodes for valid execution, but the request may be executed on either one.
 A constraint exists that prevents any node from executing both requests.
-As a result, there are only four valid allocations V={α∅,α1,α2,α3}, where α∅ allocates none of the requests, α1 allocates only t1 to both nodes, α2 allocates only t2 to node n1, and α3 allocates only t2 to node n2.
+As a result, there are only four valid allocations , where allocates none of the requests, allocates only to both nodes, allocates only to node , and allocates only to node .
 These allocations are notated formally below, and shown graphically in the image above.

-To clear this market, we need to select one of the allocations α∈V within our valid collection of allocations, and select prices π for the requests to pay and rewards ϕ for the nodes to receive.
+To clear this market, we need to select one of the allocations within our valid collection of allocations, and select prices for the requests to pay and rewards for the nodes to receive.
 Furthermore, we’d like the experience for users submitting requests and nodes that are servicing requests to be a posted price experience— neither party should have to bid.
-But if all we cared about was meeting that desiderata, we might as well choose the allocation α∅ and set all payments/rewards to zero.
+But if all we cared about was meeting that desiderata, we might as well choose the allocation and set all payments/rewards to zero.
 We’re missing a crucial second desiderata: that we’d like to select an economically efficient outcome.
 To make mathematical sense out of that, we need to introduce an economic model for market participants.

 Market Participant Incentives

 To make this concrete, let’s revisit our earlier example.
-Now, each of the requests has a valuation: t1 is willing to pay at most 6 tokens for service, and t2 is willing to pay at most 4 tokens for service.
-Similarly, each node has a cost: nodes n1 and n2 will accept any offer that pays at least 1.
-Recall that as before, there are three non-null allocations that are valid in this example: V={α∅,α1,α2,α3}.
+Now, each of the requests has a valuation: is willing to pay at most tokens for service, and is willing to pay at most tokens for service.
+Similarly, each node has a cost: nodes and will accept any offer that pays at least .
+Recall that as before, there are three non-null allocations that are valid in this example: .

 Utilities

 Let’s take a closer look at the preferences of our market participants.
-Users will accept an offer for service for a request t if their payment is less than their valuation π(t)≤vt.
+Users will accept an offer for service for a request if their payment is less than their valuation .
 But there’s more richness here: if given the choice between two offers for service where one is cheaper than the other, a user will prefer the cheaper option.
 We can write down the utilities of each market participant, which represents the amount of value in tokens that the participant gains (or loses) from their interaction with the market.
-The utility of a user submitting a request t under an allocation α and payment rule (π,ϕ) can be modeled as
+The utility of a user submitting a request under an allocation and payment rule can be modeled as

-Going back to our example, recall that t2 was willing to pay at most 4 tokens for service.
-Suppose we clear the market under the allocation α2 and set π(t2)=2 tokens.
-Since t2 is allocated under α2 (as α2(t2)={n1}=∅), the utility that t2 obtains is equal to
+Going back to our example, recall that was willing to pay at most tokens for service.
+Suppose we clear the market under the allocation and set tokens.
+Since is allocated under (as ), the utility that obtains is equal to

-In our running example, suppose that we again select the allocation α2 and set ϕ(n1)=2.
-Since n1 is allocated under α2 (as α2−1(n1)={t2}=∅), the utility that n1 obtains is equal to
+In our running example, suppose that we again select the allocation and set .
+Since is allocated under (as ), the utility that obtains is equal to

 token.
-Suppose that we set ϕ(n2)=0 again under the allocation α2.
-Since n2 is not allocated under α2 (α2−1(n2)=∅), the utility n2 obtains is equal to 0−0=0 tokens.
+Suppose that we set again under the allocation .
+Since is not allocated under (), the utility obtains is equal to tokens.

 As an aside, our model for node costs without loss of generality extends to the case where nodes may face different costs for different workloads.
-This is because we can set arbitrary validity sets V; to represent a node that faces different costs across different workloads, we can simply instantiate multiple nodes, where a valid allocation can only allocate to one of these instantiations.
+This is because we can set arbitrary validity sets ; to represent a node that faces different costs across different workloads, we can simply instantiate multiple nodes, where a valid allocation can only allocate to one of these instantiations.
 Each instantiation has a different cost, and a different collection of valid requests that it can service.

 Individual Rationality

 The converse of these statements is also true: if a user submitting a request obtains non-negative utility, then they must have received service at a price that is at most their valuation.
 If a node providing service obtains non-negative utility, then they must have been offered a reward that exceeds their cost.
-Market participants will accept an allocation α with payment rule (π,ϕ) if all participants have non-negative utility.
-If this holds true, then we call (α,π,ϕ) individually rational.
+Market participants will accept an allocation with payment rule if all participants have non-negative utility.
+If this holds true, then we call individually rational.
 If the mechanism returns an allocation and pricing that is not individually rational, then participants will not choose to use the mechanism.

 It violates individual rationality a second time, since

-All three payment rules (π2,ϕ2), (π3,ϕ3) and (π4,ϕ4) are individually rational under α1.
-That is, the market would clear the allocation α1 if the prices (π2,ϕ2), (π3,ϕ3), or (π4,ϕ4) were offered to users and nodes.
+All three payment rules , and are individually rational under .
+That is, the market would clear the allocation if the prices , , or were offered to users and nodes.

 Aggregate Utility